 Application Programming Interfaces can assist organizations to automate customer service with the use of human-like interactions that can comprehend natural language with conversational automated assistants.

-Without doubt, APIs can come to the rescue and track whether a customer issue has been resolved, and furthermore, record communications so that agents can access later if and when required.
+Without a doubt, APIs can come to the rescue and track whether a customer issue has been resolved, and furthermore, record communications so that agents can access them later if and when required.